 ANGELA (a strange loop)

-Susanne Kennedy, Marcus Selg
+Susanne Kennedy, Markus Selg

 The Prague Crossroads festival